hirish99/sports-tournament-prediction/README.md

 Kaggle

 # Technologies
-Python (pandas, sci-kit learn, matplotlib) for algorithm and loading/manipulating data
+Python (pandas, scikit-learn, matplotlib) for algorithm and loading/manipulating data

 # Club Resources needed
 Free Food? :D and maybe more members who want to learn or know machine learning.